gvwilson/snailz/README.md

 :   The snails collected from the sites.
     The data records a short fragment of the specimen's genome. its mass,
-    and the date it was collected.
+    and when and where it was collected.

 Assays
 :   The chemical analysis of the snails' genomes.